-Ever since I had to get surgery to get my appendix removed and a random abscess drained (most likely caused by appendicitis), I've been scared of cruises, pools and hot tubs.
-The thing is the doctors have no clue what could have caused my appendicitis or what could have caused the abscess, but when I told them I had been on a cruise the week before, they didn't rule out swimming pools or hot tubs which I spent a vast majority of my vacation time sitting in.
-A lot of people don't realise that pools CAN make you sick!, also read Good vaginal and sexual health
+Since I had surgery to remove my appendix and a random abscess drained (most likely caused by appendicitis), I've been scared of cruises, pools, and hot tubs.
+The thing is, the doctors have no clue what could have caused my appendicitis or what could have caused the abscess, but when I told them I had been on a cruise the week before, they didn't rule out swimming pools or hot tubs, which I spent a vast majority of my vacation time sitting in.
+A lot of people don't realize that pools CAN make you sick!

-In fact, studies have found genetic fragments from the faecal germ E. coli in 58 per cent of public pools.
+In fact, studies have found genetic fragments from the fecal germ E. coli in 58 percent of public pools.
 How gross is that?
 As if that wasn't enough to make you think twice about taking a dip this summer, bacteria isn't the only pool problem you can run into.
-Apparently, chlorine (the very chemical that's supposed to protect us from pool germs) can do a number on your vagina.
+Chlorine (the chemical that protects us from pool germs) can do a number on your vagina.

 So how can you keep yourself protected in public pools or hot tubs?
-It's not exactly practical to do away with them for good, especially considering summer is right around the corner.
-Here are a few a few things that can help!
+It's not practical to do away with them for good, especially considering summer is approaching.
+Here are a few things that can help!

 2. Take bathroom breaks: Considering how sensitive vaginas are to bacterial exposure, the same way you pee before and after sex, you should pee before and after entering a pool.
 Some sources recommend you try taking a bathroom break every 60 minutes.

-3. Take a shower rinse: If you're stepping out of the pool for some reason, make sure you take a proper shower rinse before stepping back in.
+3. Take a shower rinse: If you're stepping out of the pool for some reason, take a proper shower rinse before stepping back in.

-5. Take a probiotic: Probiotics help maintain a right bacteria balance and help prevent any pH issues that can lead to a yeast, UTI or any other kind of vaginal infection.
-You can take one before dipping into the pool, but I recommend making them daily.
+5. Take a probiotic: Probiotics help maintain the right bacteria balance and help prevent any pH issues that can lead to yeast, UTI, or any other kind of vaginal infection.
+Before dipping into the pool, you can take one, but I recommend making them daily.

 Image via Thinkstock